Crowned eagle (Stephanoaetus coronatus)

 An adult eagle is covered with characteristic patterns, its crown has a russet-brown coloration, while the edges of feathers may be white.
 The middle cephalic feather is slightly longer than others, which gives the head a triangular look.

-Its back and top of the wings is brown-grey, often with a blue touch.
+Its back and top of the wings are brown-grey, often with a blue touch.
 The jowl is brown, breast and belly are black and white, a dense feathering ornamented with numerous speckles.
 Its retrices` bases are white, embellished with single dark and bright stripes, the edges being white.
-Thighs and legs are motley, covered with black and white speckles, the bottoms of wings being dark, chestnut-colored or even sometimes black.
+Thighs and legs are motley, covered with black and white speckles, the bottoms of wings being dark, chestnut-colored, or even sometimes black.

-Its eyes are normally yellow or almost white, the beak and talons are black, feet being of a bright yellow color.
+Its eyes are normally yellow or almost white, the beak and talons are black, feet being of bright yellow color.
 Adolescent eagles usually have white feathers on their heads, which contrast with the black thighs.
 Their backs are bright brown or grey-brown with bright feather edges, their beak being grey and legs – dull yellow; after 4 months the thigh feathers transform from the immature fluff to the ‘adult’ form.

 Diet and hunting style

-In forest areas their hunting territory is as large as 6.5 to 16 km2 (2.5 to 6.2 mi2) being smaller in other habitats (e.g. rocky hills and cliffs abundant with hyraxes).
+In forest areas, their hunting territory is as large as 6.5 to 16 km2 (2.5 to 6.2 mi2) being smaller in other habitats (e.g. rocky hills and cliffs abundant with hyraxes).

 The eagle starts searching for food at dawn and after sunset.
-As a forest animal it does not have to fly far in seek of the prey, it is mostly a sedentary species.
+As a forest animal, it does not have to fly far in seek of the prey, it is mostly a sedentary species.
 It is a passive hunter, finding its victims through surrounding sounds (e.g. directed by the noisy vervet monkeys (Chlorocebus pygerythrus) or regular patrol flights.